 7. Time Your Shop Around Flybuys & Onecard Promos

 Don't just collect points-redeem them!
 1,000 Flybuys = $5 off groceries.
-Stack this with weekly specials for double savings.
+Stack this with weekly specials at New Zealand grocery chains for double savings.

 8. Skip the Bakery-Make Your Own Bread